Chart Color Schemes

 Health performance in West Wyalong is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-West Wyalong faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 52% of the total population (~1,572 people), leading that of the average SA2 area at 48.3% across Rest of NSW.
+West Wyalong faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is approximately 52%, compared to the average SA2 area's 47.9%.

 Frequently Asked Questions - Health